pranjay-poddar/Dev-Geeks/c_projects/Movie Management System/README.md

 ## How to Run

-1. Ensure you have a C compiler installed on your machine (e.g., GCC).
+1. Ensure you have a C compiler installed on your machine.

-2. Clone the repository from GitHub: `git clone https://github.com/your-username/movie-management-system.git`
+2. Clone the repository from GitHub

 3. Navigate to the project directory: `cd movie-management-system`

-4. Compile the C program: `gcc movie_management.c -o movie_management`
+4. Compile the C program
 5. Run the application: `./movie_management`

 ## Usage